 Love the latest memory keeping trends?
 Here are some ideas to bring memory keeping and quilting together!

 When the scrap booking craze started, my heart warmed at the idea of hand crafting a book filled with memories.
 Fast forward to today, and there is an entire industry dedicated to memory keeping.
-As we bring the My Quilt Story Project series to a close, I thought this would be a fitting topic.
 If you can create journals and time capsules for memory keeping…why not a quilt!

 Here are a few ideas to inspire your own memory keeping quilts…